Bluewin01/FirstRepository/README.md

 This is my repository.
 This is my first commit.
 This is a branch.
-I'm making changes from a branch then merging it to the main repository.
+I can merge this branch with my main respository